drndr/multilabel-text-clf/gMLP/README.md

 ## Get up and running

-1. Download the data folder from serverc and make sure that the data is placed into a subfolders `./data/multi_label_datasets` and './data/single_label_datasets' in the exact same directory structure or set the DATASET_FOLDER accordingly.
+1. Download the data folder from serverc and make sure that the data is placed into a subfolders `./data/multi_label_datasets` and './data/single_label_datasets' accordingly.

 2. Check for dependencies `numpy`, `torch`, `transformers`, `pandas`, `nltk`, `sklearn`, `einops` and `matplotlib`